Bakshi Stadium

 Bakshi Stadium is a stadium in Wazir Bagh, Srinagar, Kashmir.
-It is mainly used for football matches.
-The capacity of the stadium is 45,000.
-The stadium is able to host highest-standard matches, including some of Real Kashmir FC in the I-League.
+The stadium can host 30,000 spectators and is mainly used for football matches.It has also been recently shortlisted to hold the Legends League Cricket Matches, which includes many famous players including Martin Guptill, Chris Gayle, Shikhar Dhawan, Dinesh Karthik, Harbajan Singh, The Pathan Brothers.
+It will be holding 7 matches including the final.The stadium is able to host the highest-standard matches, including some of Real Kashmir FC in the I-League.

-It is one of the biggest football stadiums in state and country.
+It is one of the biggest football stadiums in Indian-administered Kashmir.
 As per FIFA norms, stadium would be developed to world-class facility with the budget of ₹44 crore.